neigorek/CommentarysList/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.

+## Start Delpoy Server

+In project use Deployd is the simplest way to build realtime APIs for web and mobile apps.
+Ready-made, configurable Resources add common functionality to a Deployd backend, which can be further customized with JavaScript Events.

+## Quick start

+Commands:

+npm install deployd-cli -g

+                // installing Deployd globally on your machine.

+cd src/app/data

+                //source data directory

+dpd start

+               //runing data local server

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.